Booth Group Time Line

 1837 Grand Junction Railway completed London, Birmingham, Manchester and Liverpool linked together by train

-1850 Alfred apprenticed to Lamport and Holt, well known Liverpool merchant house
+1850 Alfred apprenticed to Lamport and Holt, a well known Liverpool merchant house

 1850s Liverpool merchants began to replace sailing ships with small steam ones